 USE database_name;

 This error occurs when you try to delete or update a row that is referenced by a foreign key in another table.
+It might look like this:

 ERROR 1451 (23000): Cannot delete or update a parent row: a foreign key constraint fails

-DELETE FROM child_table WHERE parent_id = value;
+DELETE FROM child_table WHERE foreign_key_column = value;

-ON DELETE CASCADE:
+Use ON DELETE CASCADE or ON UPDATE CASCADE:

 ALTER TABLE child_table

-ADD CONSTRAINT fk_parent
+ADD CONSTRAINT fk_name

-FOREIGN KEY (parent_id)
+FOREIGN KEY (column_name)

-REFERENCES parent_table(id)
+REFERENCES parent_table(column_name)

 ON DELETE CASCADE;